jcrocholl/kossel/BOM.md

 For each filament drive, you're going to perform the following steps:

-### STEP 1: Attach filament to spool.
-(Inner knot, filament can remain loose.)
+### STEP 1: Attach filament to spool
  - 1 x 65 lb spectra line ('filament')
  - 1 x spool.stl

-This involves cutting a length of spectra at *3x* your height.
+This involves cutting a length of spectra at *3.2x* your height.
 Excess will get wrapped around the spool, or be taken up by your tensioner.

 Thread one end of the spectra line through the spool at the 'open' end, and tie your best knot.

-### STEP 2:  Mount spool to motor.
+### STEP 2:  Mount spool to motor
  - 1 x filament-wired spool from previous step
  - 3 x M4x8mm screws

 M4 screws will screw directly into the holes set in the spool; tighten them down directly onto the rotor shaft.
 If you have a rotor shaft with a flat section, ensure that one of the screws is perpendicular to that flat section.

 Keep in mind the following when doing so:
  - Don't over-tighten, or you'll strip the spool.
- - Don't tighten too close to the motor edge; the motor should move freely.
+ - Ensure that the spool moves freely once screwed in; on mine, the screw heads grind if they're too close.

 ### STEP 3:  Thread the tensioner.